ian-IBCIRL/IB-PP5-MVP/README.md

 The Policy Shop is an online store where clients can purchase a wide range of cybersecurity policies and expertise.
 Stripe is used as the payment processor.
 Use the test card number 4242 4242 4242 4242 with a future expiration date, a three-digit CVC, and a five-digit postal code to test the payment functionality.
-The example app used sizes for products i.e. XS, S, M, L, XL.
-I don't use product sizes for consulting services and time, but am considering changing to hours, days, weeks etc in a future version.

 ### By [Ian Bowell](https://www.instagram.com/skianianiam/)